 The Authority's statutory duties are placed upon it by the Communications Act 2003 and the Broadcasting Acts of 1990 and 1996.

-Members of the Authority are appointed by the Secretary for State for Culture, Media and Sport following consultation with the Wales Office, Welsh Government and the BBC Trust.
-Posts on the Authority are advertised publicly and appointments are made following a public appointments procedure.
+Authority members are appointed by the Secretary of State for Culture , Media and Sport following consultation with the Welsh Office, the Welsh Government and the BBC Trust .
+Authority jobs are advertised in public , and the appointments are made following public appointments procedure.

 Former singer and Broadcaster , one of the founders of Sain Record Company and the company’s managing director until 1981.
 Co-founder of Teledu’r Tir Glas, one of the earliest Welsh independent production companies and the facilities company Barcud, which he chaired between 1981 to 1993 .
 He was S4C’s Chief Executive between 1994 to 2005.
 He is now Chair of Portmeirion Ltd, Vice-Chair of the Nant Gwrtheyrn Language Learning Centre and a Trustee of the Royal Television Society.